bugbiteme/aap-eda-demo/README.md

 ansible-galaxy collection install ansible.eda

-For fix-web example you need to have httpd installed on a host, and update /etc/hosts with an ip address for `webhost`
+For fix-web example you need to have httpd installed on a host, and update /etc/hosts with an ip address for `webserver`

 ## Webhook example
 on terminal 1